benklinton/CS-2450-Group-Project/README.md

 ```
 node runtests.js
 ```
-within the programs directory.
+within the "programs" directory.

-Tests are created in UVSimTests.txt.
+Tests are created in UVSimTests.txt (also in programs).
 They are seperated by two newline characters.
 A test passes if it matches the output of the program after being fed the test.
 Each test is based on the following format:
 Title - 1 line - Name of the test